NagisaSato/Unit-1/lesson_2.md

 Fig. 1 My first try at drawing a computer <<This is a figure caption

 In **Fig 1** i tired to draw a computer and i included only a cardboard box.
-At this point I... << This is a description
-                                                                     List of commands in Markdown
+At this point I... << This is a description List of commands in Markdown
+# title
+#subtitle